inikulin/publish-please/README.md

 - **publish command**

     You can customize the command used by publish-please to publish to the registry.
 By default this command is `npm publish`.
-    In some situation you may need to add specific options on the `npm publish` command, or you may have your own publish script.
+    In some situation you may need to add specific options on the `npm publish` command (the `--tag` option must not be set here because this option is managed by the **publish Tag** configuration (see below)).

+    You may also want to run your own publish script instead of the `npm publish`command.

     ```sh
     npx publish-please config

     Specify publishing command which will be used to publish your package:
     npm publish --userconfig ~/.npmrc-myuser-config
     ```